schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Abbey

-A depress gaming booth cashier relaxs a indicator at a salon.
+A depress gaming booth cashier relaxs an indicator at a salon.

 ## Second-best Brotherhood